 Biohabitats began by delineating wetlands, conducting a tree survey, characterizing vegetation, installing groundwater monitoring wells, and consulting on soil parameters.
 Based on this ecological assessment, and applying the principles of the Dutch Dialogues™, Biohabitats helped develop a strategy to transform poorly functioning stormwater infrastructure into a braided channel system.
 Complete with infiltration wetlands and bio-terraces, the design helps slow down, spread out, and filter stormwater while enhancing habitat.
 It emphasizes connections among marshes and freshwater, and groundwater and surface water.

-After supporting the client’s pursuit and attainment of a NFWF grant by providing editing and QA/QC of the grant application, Biohabitats helped craft final designs.
+Biohabitats then helped craft final designs.
 The restoration transformed the stormwater infrastructure into a functioning ecosystem and helped set the stage for a future linear park.
 It also advanced one of the City’s primary project goals: to model a paradigm shift away from grey infrastructure to an approach that prioritizes nature-based strategies to mitigate flooding while providing multiple ecological and community benefits.
+The project received ARPA funds through the South Carolina Office of Resiliency.

 TAGS